Sleep Balance Profile Test is for accurately measure following hormones:

-- Testing for Melatonin Metabolite 6 Sulfatoxymelatonin (MT6s) x 4 and Free Cortisol x 4 hormones.
+- Melatonin Metabolite 6 Sulfatoxymelatonin (MT6s) x 4 times a day

 - Customers are responsible for shipping their sample to laboratory.

 - Test kit includes laboratory fee.
 No additional laboratory cost and tax.

 - Test Result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
 On your test result you will see your hormone levels in graphics and numbers.
 You will also see Laboratory's comments by Hormone Specialist Phd Dr. on your test result which suggests a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
 After receiving your test result we strongly recommend you to show your test result to your GP and see if you need any treatment or further action needs to be taken.

 - Test must be used within 12 months after purchase date.

 - Requisition Form to complete including your personal and medical history